Exercising for Youthfulness

 Stress will be a resounding theme throughout our articles, as it’s the number ONE reason you aren’t getting results – regardless of what your goal is.

 We recommend 15-20 min of Headspace at least once a day.
-I typically do mine before bed as I find it helps me to sleep deeper.
-Adding in a few sessions of moderate aerobic work 30-60 min a week can be a big help.
-If you find you don’t have time for that, then perhaps a couple of sessions of aerobic power intervals would be good.
-You can try a few rounds of two minutes of running with four minutes of walking.
+I typically do mine before bed as I find it helps me sleep deeper.
+Adding in a few sessions of moderate aerobic work 30-60 min per week can be a big help.
+If you find you don’t have time for that, then a couple of sessions of aerobic power intervals would be good too.
+You can try a few rounds of two minutes of running to four minutes of walking.

 Hopefully you find some of these recommendations to be of value to you.
 If you are looking for guidance, or would like to attend one of our seminars, please email firstname.lastname@example.org and we will be glad to help.